Dwight D. Eisenhower: President at Columbia University and NATO Supreme Commander

-The contacts gained through university and American Assembly fund-raising activities would later become important supporters in Eisenhower's bid for the Republican party nomination and the presidency.
-Meanwhile, Columbia University's liberal faculty members became disenchanted with the university president's ties to oilmen and businessmen, including Leonard McCollum, the president of Continental Oil; Frank Abrams, the chairman of Standard Oil of New Jersey; Bob Kleberg, the president of the King Ranch; H. J. Porter, a Texas oil executive; Bob Woodruff, the president of the Coca-Cola Corporation; and Clarence Francis, the chairman of General Foods.

-As the president of Columbia, Eisenhower gave voice and form to his opinions about the supremacy and difficulties of American democracy.
-His tenure marked his transformation from military to civilian leadership.
-His biographer Travis Beal Jacobs also suggested that the alienation of the Columbia faculty contributed to sharp intellectual criticism of him for many years.

 The trustees of Columbia University declined to accept Eisenhower's offer to resign in December 1950, when he took an extended leave from the university to become the Supreme Commander of the North Atlantic Treaty Organization (NATO), and he was given operational command of NATO forces in Europe.
 Eisenhower retired from active service as an army general on June 3, 1952, and he resumed his presidency of Columbia.
 Meanwhile, Eisenhower had become the Republican Party nominee for president of the United States, a contest that he won on November 4.
 Eisenhower tendered his resignation as university president on November 15, 1952, effective January 19, 1953, the day before his inauguration.

-NATO did not have strong bipartisan support in Congress at the time that Eisenhower assumed its military command.
-Eisenhower advised the participating European nations that it would be incumbent upon them to demonstrate their own commitment of troops and equipment to the NATO force before such would come from the war-weary United States.

 At home, Eisenhower was more effective in making the case for NATO in Congress than the Truman administration had been.
 By the middle of 1951, with American and European support, NATO was a genuine military power.
 Nevertheless, Eisenhower thought that NATO would become a truly European alliance, with the American and Canadian commitments ending after about ten years.